Marknadens största urval

 • av Kathryn Kellogg

-Kathryn Kellogg is taking her accessible tips for a zero-waste lifestyle and focusing on the heart of the house.
 Our kitchens can produce a shocking amount of waste and, even though food scraps may seem harmless, they can't properly decompose in a landfill.
 What's more: wasting food can strain your wallet.
-The average American family of four will lose $1,500 annually on food waste.
 It's time to turn things around!101 Tips for a Zero Waste Kitchen is your guide to reducing waste in your kitchen.
-Kathryn will teach you how to buy in bulk, avoid unnecessary packaging, upcycle jars, and more.
-Plus, she'll give you recipes that make use of your scraps: preserve your lemon peels for extra flavor, create simple syrup from strawberry tops, and revive shriveled mushrooms.
-With a little work and Kathryn in your corner, you'll have the tools you need to reach the ultimate goal: no produce left behind!
+Kellogg will teach you how to buy in bulk, avoid unnecessary packaging, upcycle jars and more.
+Plus, she'll give you recipes that make use of your scraps: preserve your lemon peels for extra flavour, create simple syrup from strawberry tops and revive shrivelled mushrooms.
+With a little work and Kellogg in your corner, you'll have the tools you need to reach the ultimate goal: no produce left behind!

 • av Rainer Maria Rilke